AshwAthi8/Python/Getting_started.md

 ```sh
 25
 ```
-It starts from 0 to 24, thus in total 25.
+It starts from 0 to 24, thus in total 25 characters.

 ```sh
 >>>a[0:24]